GoogleCloudPlatform/gcp-service-broker/docs/use.md

  * `zone` _string_ - (only for 2nd generation instances)
  * `disk_type` _string_ - (only for 2nd generation instances) Default: `ssd`
  * `failover_replica_name` _string_ - (only for 2nd generation instances) if specified creates a failover replica Default: ``
- * `maintenance_window_day` _integer_ - (only for 2nd generation instances) The day when disruptive updates (updates that require an instance restart) to this Cloud SQL instance can be made.
+ * `maintenance_window_day` _string_ - (only for 2nd generation instances) The day when disruptive updates (updates that require an instance restart) to this Cloud SQL instance can be made.
 Day of week (1-7), starting on Monday Default: `1`
- * `maintenance_window_hour` _integer_ - (only for 2nd generation instances) The hour of the day when disruptive updates (updates that require an instance restart) to this Cloud SQL instance can be made.
+ * `maintenance_window_hour` _string_ - (only for 2nd generation instances) The hour of the day when disruptive updates (updates that require an instance restart) to this Cloud SQL instance can be made.
 Hour of day 0-23 Default: `0`
  * `backups_enabled` _string_ - Should daily backups be enabled for the service?
 Default: `true`
  * `backup_start_time` _string_ - Start time for the daily backup configuration in UTC timezone in the 24 hour format - HH:MM Default: `06:00`
  * `binlog` _string_ - Whether binary log is enabled.
 If backup configuration is disabled, binary log must be disabled as well.
 Defaults: `false` for 1st gen, `true` for 2nd gen, set to `true` to use